mahdiehmortazavi/git_tutorial/README.md

-hi im trying to learn git.
+;hi im trying to learn git.
+want to be the best in ML